RNGesus3876/RNGesus-Endgame-Filter/README.md

 Planned features: Once in-game commands are implemented to hide and show items by tier, Tier 4 and above will be displayed for "rare" items, while Tier 5 and above will be shown for "magic" items.
 Additionally, unique items that hold no signifcant value even when corrupted will hidden.

+This filter is designed to activated once you have reached level 20 gems (approximately level 90) and no longer require or need Waystones (Tier 14).